aadi1011/Basic-Java-Programs/README.md

 - [Assignment 9](https://github.com/aadi1011/Basic-Java-Programs/blob/main/Assignment%209) - Demonstration of connecting SQL database to Java (through JDBC)

+- [Assignment 10](https://github.com/aadi1011/Basic-Java-Programs/blob/main/Assignment%2010) - Demonstration of use of thread and various thread methods

 _<b>Note:</b> This repository has java codes divided into various folders called 'Assignments' for the author's academic work.
 They can also be interpreted as difficulty levels._